Independent Voters Alliance (IVA)

 The Bush/Kerry contest will be all about special interest money.
 Bush will probably win that contest easily.
 The rich will consider Bush's presidency an investment.
 The same special interests will invest in Kerry's campaign just in case he wins.
 Special interests will cover their bets.
 They always have access no matter who becomes President.
 In contrast, special interests have a bullhorn and your tongue has been cut out.

 But there just may be a loose cannon in the race for President.
 A loose cannon is a politician who cannot be relied upon 100% to follow the orders of any political party.
-A loose cannon can be a nonpartisan independent candidate who has considerable support from the nonpartisan independent voter majority.
+A loose cannon can be a populist nonpartisan candidate who has considerable support from the populist nonpartisan voter majority.

 The Dean Difference: The Internet was the source of early Dean campaign contributions and of early supporters.
 They were not party regulars.
 They were young independents open to new leadership.
 Dean listened to concerns of young 18 to 35s looking for representation for their issues.
 The campaign used “meet ups” (www.meetup.com) to listen to the needs of newly involved youths.
 The participants found a reason to participate in politics through the Dean campaign.
 They support Dean as a candidate, not his party.
 They support issues, not a candidate.
 They appear to seek responsive non-establishment representation.